numoonchld/numoonchld.github.io/_posts/2020-11-08-django-blog-app-construction.md

 tags: [notes, django, python, blog-app, blog]
 ---

-# 0/ overview
+# overview

 - this is a (b)log of constructing a blog-style web application with the `django` web-framework
   - the programming language is `python`

 - `django` is a popular framework
-  - with lots of functionality of the box
+  - with lots of functionality out-of-the-box
   - makes it enjoyable to work on web-applications

 - app goal: